We have shared our findings on what caused the discolouration of Timaru’s drinking water in late 2021.

 How are we tracking on our Levels of Service?

-To achieve this level of service, we will deliver prioritised catchment programmes to improve urban water quality.
+To achieve this Level of Service, we will deliver prioritised catchment programmes to improve urban water quality.

-To achieve this level of service, we will identify opportunities for improving environmental outcomes through infrastructure and establish projects though a regional work programme.
+To achieve this Level of Service, we will identify opportunities for improving environmental outcomes through infrastructure and establish projects though a regional work programme.

 How are we doing on our key initiatives?